michimussato/OpenStudioLandscapes/README.md

 > ```
 > Waiting for cache lock: Could not get lock /var/lib/dpkg/lock-frontend.
 It is held by process 3450 (unattended-upgr)
 > ```
-> indicates that Ubuntu is running an unattended (automatic) system update in
+> indicate that Ubuntu is running an unattended (automatic) system update in
 > the background.
 Take a look at the [Reference System](wiki/installation/reference_system.md#unattended-upgrades)

 ```shell